adrienharnay/ssr-starter-pack/README.md

 However, after trying the two for a week or so, I felt like the restrictions which come with this kind of tools would led to too much refactoring, and did not really want to lock ourselves into a framework.
 So I went and implemented my own solution, using (almost) only Webpack.

-_Disclaimer:_ if I were to start a small project today, I would definitely start with Gatsby or Next.
-This post intention is really not to bash any framework, but rather to share my experience while trying to implement my own solution.
+_Disclaimer:_ this article's aim is to share my experience while trying to implement my own solution, and really not to take side on which solution is best.
+Pick what works for you!

 ## What is Server Side Rendering?